-- a) VAT paid by public bodies will be considered as non-eligible cost; - b) Return on capital, debt and debt service charges, debit interest, foreign exchange commissions and exchange losses, provisions for losses or potential future liabilities, interest owed, doubtful debts, fines, financial penalties, litigation costs, and excessive or reckless expenditure;
+a) Return on capital, debt and debt service charges, debit interest, foreign exchange commissions and exchange losses, provisions for losses or potential future liabilities, interest owed, doubtful debts, fines, financial penalties, litigation costs, and excessive or reckless expenditure;

-- c) Entertainment costs exclusively for project staff.
-Reasonable hospitality costs at social events justified by the project, such as an event at the end of the project or meetings of the project steering group, are permitted; - d) Costs declared by the final beneficiary and covered by another project or work programme receiving a European Union grant; - e) Purchase of land.
+- b) Entertainment costs exclusively for project staff.
+Reasonable hospitality costs at social events justified by the project, such as an event at the end of the project or meetings of the project steering group, are permitted; - c) Costs declared by the final beneficiary and covered by another project or work programme receiving European Union funding; - d) Purchase of land.